plur4l/plur4lBilling/README.md

-Billing system from Nicaragua by Wolfbane and L0rd Ch4ck
+Billing system from Nicaragua by Wolfbane and the magnificent L0rd Ch4ck.